opensentiment/website/content/en/docs/project/contribute.md

 ## Documentation & Website Maintainment
 [`opensentiment/website`](https://github.com/opensentiment/website)

-We believe in making OpenSentiment accessible and user-friendly.
+We believe in making Open Sentiment accessible and user-friendly.
 For this, we need web developers and UX/UI designers to enhance the website's usability, functionality, and aesthetics.
 If you're someone who can make complex things look simple, we need you!

 ## Partnerships and Donations

 Aside from contributing your skills, you can also support us through partnerships and donations.
-By forming partnerships, we can leverage collective capabilities to make OpenSentiment even better.
+By forming partnerships, we can leverage collective capabilities to make Open Sentiment even better.
 Donations, meanwhile, help us sustain the project, expand its reach, and accelerate its development.

-OpenSentiment is an ambitious project and we can't do it without your help.
+Open Sentiment is an ambitious project and we can't do it without your help.
 Join us in making unbiased news analysis a reality for everyone!